 In many companies, demand functions are working at odds with the supply and finance sectors, and so cultural alignment can seem almost impossible.
 Breaking through the embedded behaviours in any business requires a skilful approach to management, and it is important to consider the cultural focus when developing these essential processes.
 It is now even more crucial to take the time to appreciate conflicting metrics, understand the challenges each function faces in S&OP, and demonstrate the commitment to a common goal.

-Our Supply Chain Consultants at Bis Henderson have first-hand experience of helping organisations to enhance performance across the supply chain, specifically considering S&OP communication, enhancing productivity and developing business wide cost savings.
+The Supply Chain Consulting experts at Bis Henderson have first-hand experience of helping organisations to enhance performance across the supply chain, specifically considering S&OP communication, enhancing productivity and developing business wide cost savings.
 Give our consultants a call on 01604 876 345 to see how we can assist you in improving your supply chain processes.